Scouting in Wyoming: Early history (1910–1950)

 During World War II, Norman Mineta was detained in the Heart Mountain internment camp near Cody, Wyoming, along with thousands of other Japanese immigrants and Japanese Americans.
 While detained in the camp, Mineta, a Boy Scout, met fellow Scout Alan K. Simpson, future U.S. Senator from Wyoming, who often visited the Scouts in the internment camp with his troop.
 The two became, and have remained, close friends and political allies.

 Recent history (1950–1990)

 In 1954 the National Order of the Arrow Conference was held at the University of Wyoming.

 Boy Scouts of America in Wyoming today

-There are five Boy Scouts of America (BSA) local councils in Wyoming.
+There are four Scouting America (BSA) local councils in Wyoming.

 Black Hills Area Council

 Black Hills Area Council serves Scouts in South Dakota and Wyoming.
 Black Hills Area Council is headquartered in Rapid City, South Dakota.